 Sulphur Creek is not an official park trail, rather it’s an unmaintained route through a deep and narrow canyon.
 The hike involves walking through shallow water and navigating rock obstacles.
 Many hikers choose to hike the entire route from the trailhead near the Chimney Rock Trailhead, on Highway 24, while others simply hike upstream from the visitors center to the first waterfall to cool off on hot days.

 Located in the rugged southern section of the park, the Waterpocket District is only accessible by unpaved roads.
-Visitors looking to experience a bit of the park’s more remote scenery, can drive a 124-mile (199 km) loop through this lesser-visited region of the park – it’s called “Looping-the-Fold.”
+Visitors looking to experience a bit of the park’s more remote scenery, can drive a 124-mile (199-kilometer) loop through this lesser-visited region of the park – it’s called “Looping-the-Fold.”

 The loop starts at the visitor center and then travels on the Notom-Bullfrog Road, the Burr Trail Road, and then on Highway 12 back to Torrey.
 Most passenger cars can drive the route with very little difficulty but it’s a good idea to check in at the visitor center for current road conditions.
 There are many opportunities for hiking and sightseeing along the way.